About

 Mature Admission

-1. First Nations, Metis or Inuit ancestry
+1. First Nations, Metis or Inuit membership/citizenship

 2. Applicants must be 21 years of age by the first day of classes